chilearningcode/SQL-Explore-Ecommerce-Dataset/README.md

  | 1	 | 201706 | 94.02050113895217 | 316.86558846341671
  | 2	 | 201707 | 124.23755186721992 | 334.05655979568053

-Both purchase and non-purchase pageviews have increased from June to July, but there's a noticeable increase in pageviews for purchases by ratio, indicating a general rise in user activity and engagement on the site.
+Both purchase and non-purchase pageviews have increased from June to July, but there's a noticeable increase in pageviews for purchases by ratio, indicating a general rise in user activity and engagement on the site. <br>
 Investigate what specific factors contributed to the increased pageviews and purchases in July is the thing we should do next.

 #### Query 05: Average number of transactions per user that made a purchase in July 2017